 This machine gun weighs approximately 28 pounds unloaded and is belt fed.
 It is considered to be more reliable than the M60.
 Like the M60, it is generally carried by a single soldier, but is also commonly a crew served weapon.
 There are a number of variants available and in wide use, and this weapon is often vehicle and aircraft mounted.

-HEAVY MACHINE GUNS: All heavy machine guns are crew served weapons, and generally require rather large crews as they burn through ammunition quickly and are large and heavy.
+HEAVY MACHINE GUNS: All heavy machine guns are crew served weapons, and generally require rather large crews as they burn through ammunition quickly and are large and heavy, as is their ammunition and their tripods.
 The most famous of such weapons is arguably the Browning M2 heavy barrel in .50 BMG caliber.
 Introduced in 1921, it was one of the weapons that won WWII.
 It was used not only on tanks and other armored vehicles, but in fighter and bomber aircraft.
-Like the model 1911 .45 ACP pistol, it is one of John Moses Browning’s most enduring designs and is still the western heavy machine gun standard.
+Like the model 1911 .45 ACP pistol, it is one of authentic American genius John Moses Browning’s most enduring designs and is still the western heavy machine gun standard, though some militaries, including our own, are looking for an improved gun, without much success.

 Fun Fact: In B-17 bombers in WWII, Browning .50 gunners were given only 1000 rounds of ammunition due to weight limitations.
 Their linked ammunition was about nine yards long, hence the saying “I gave him the whole nine yards,” made by gunners who fired all their ammunition at attacking German fighters.
 There are other explanations for the saying, but this is one of the most common.

 Lighter versions of the weapon weigh 84 pounds.
-Because of the great weight, the weapon is fired from a tripod or solidly mounted on tanks or other vehicles.
+Because of the great weight, the weapon is fired from a tripod—which is also heavy–or solidly mounted on tanks or other vehicles.
+It is not designed to be fired from the shoulder.
 It is still used in aircraft applications as well, though has increasingly been replaced by various miniguns—electrically driven, modern Gatling guns.
 Prior to the invention of .50 BMG sniper rifles, the machine gun was sometimes fitted with telescopic sights and used in the extreme-long range sniper role by legendary Vietnam era sniper Carlos Hathcock, among others.

 Fun Fact: The primary difference between a machine gun and an automatic cannon is the ammunition.
 Machine guns almost exclusively fire non-explosive projectiles—solid bullets.
 Cannons, automatic or not, fire exploding projectiles–cannon shells.
 Machine gun ammunition is expressed in caliber such as .308, or in its metric designation, 7.62mm.
 Cannon ammunition is virtually always expressed in the metric system such as 25mm or 30mm.
 Contemporary cannon ammunition is generally at least 20mm in size.

 There are automatic grenade launchers, but they are not true automatic cannon.
 They fire grenades, and generally at much slower rates of fire, velocities and shorter ranges than cannon.
-In fact, it is commonly possible to see the grenades they fire in flight with the naked eye.
+It is commonly possible to see the grenades they fire in flight with the naked eye.

 No one needs a car that can exceed, say 50 MPH, and no one needs a 60″ TV–after all, they use a great deal of electricity–but few want politicians and bureaucrats telling them what they need.
 The primary difference is the right to keep and bear arms is a fundamental unalienable right, which springs from the natural right to self- defense.
 Even without the Second Amendment–-which does not bestow, but merely acknowledges the right to keep and bear arms–-the right would still exist.
 In the same way, because one can never know how many rounds one might need to protect lives, arbitrary magazine capacity limits ultimately cost rather than save lives.
 Multiple armed criminals have committed many recent home invasions.
 Innocent citizens are alive today because they had magazines of sufficient capacity to put their attackers to flight, or stop them.